Skip to Content Top

 Step 3: File Your Insurance Claim

-Step 4: Be Present for the Adjuster Visit
+Step 4: Attend the Adjuster Visit with Your Contractor

-We recommend having your contractor on site when the adjuster inspects.
-Mighty Dog Roofing of Downtown Denver meets adjusters at your Arvada property to ensure all damage is identified.
+We meet adjusters at your Arvada property to ensure all damage is identified.
 Adjusters sometimes miss hail on slopes they do not closely inspect or overlook wind damage to flashing and ridge caps.

-Once approved, review the covered work with your contractor.
-We explain every line item, identify supplemental items the adjuster missed, and coordinate with your insurer.
+Once approved, we review the scope, identify supplemental items, and coordinate with your insurer.
+For full replacements, visit our roof replacement page.
 Work begins once you approve the plan.

 Insurance Tips for Arvada Homeowners